Toblerone loses Swiss exclusivity as production shifts east

 Toblerone was first launched in 1908 and has been exclusively produced in Switzerland since the early 1990s.

-Its packaging features the famous Swiss Matterhorn mountain and advertises "Swiss milk chocolate".
+Under strict Swiss labelling rules, chocolate made abroad cannot be called "Swiss", and Mondelez will thus have to remove this reference.

-Under strict Swiss labelling rules, chocolate made abroad cannot be called "Swiss", but Kolmitz declined to comment on whether Toblerone would be changing its packaging.
+"We'll relaunch the Toblerone packaging from this summer, saying the brand was 'established in Switzerland'", Kolmitz said, pointing to the brand's British website for an idea of what the new packaging would look like.

 ((silke.koltrowitz@thomsonreuters.com; +41 41 528 3638;))